Read our Infosheets to learn more about your rights and obligations

 Other Infosheets

-Lately Valerie has been hanging out with the wrong crowd.
+Lately, Valerie has been hanging out with the wrong crowd.
 Influenced by her friends, she decides to break into a neighbour’s house.
 Valerie figures she can buy drugs with the money she’ll get from selling the stolen goods.
-Things don’t go quite as planned: the police catch her just as she is climbing through a window into the house.
+Things don’t go quite as planned, though: the police catch her just as she is entering through the window of the house.

-This is the first time the 15-year-old has had a run-in with the law.
+This is the first time that the 15-year-old has had a run-in with the law.
 Her family is very worried.
-Valerie and her parents wonder how the legal system will deal with her.
+Valerie and her parents wonder what awaits her under the Youth Criminal Justice Act.

 Questions and answers

-What law applies to an adolescent accused of a crime?
+What law applies to an adolescent who is accused of a crime?

-When it comes to criminal justice, adolescents (from 12 to 17 years of age) across Canada are covered by a law designed with this age group in mind: the Youth Criminal Justice Act.
+When it comes to criminal justice, adolescents (from 12 to 17 years of age) across Canada are subject to a law designed especially for them: the Youth Criminal Justice Act (YCJA).

 This means that Valerie’s case will be handled differently than that of an adult accused of exactly the same crime.